awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

 ------
 #### [ Amazon OpenSearch Service ]

    If you want to send logs to Amazon OpenSearch Service\.
 You can use [es](https://docs.fluentbit.io/manual/v/1.5/pipeline/outputs/elasticsearch) output, which is a plugin written in C\.
-The following example shows you how to use the plugin to send logs to Elasticsearch\.
+The following example shows you how to use the plugin to send logs to OpenSearch\.

-   1. Save the following contents to a file named `aws-logging-elasticsearch-configmap.yaml`\.
+   1. Save the following contents to a file named `aws-logging-opensearch-configmap.yaml`\.

       ```
       kind: ConfigMap